Can we pay for sessions in bulk, can we pay for sessions as we go?

 We ask parents/carers to fill in an in-depth risk assessment the first time a young person accesses our service; whether this is just a 2hr workshop or long-term 1:1 work.
 We ask this so that we can meet the needs the of all our young people as thoroughly and appropriately as possible.
 It also allows us to make sure we are safeguarding the young person, other young people and our staff to our best ability at all times.

 Do not worry if you answer yes to some questions - you will never be judged!
 (Trust us, we've worked in lots of settings and we've seen it all!)

-In some very rare cases we may feel that we are not the most appropriate support for your young person and that we may not be able to meet their needs successfully.
-This is a very rare situation, however, if it happens we will make sure to support and signpost you to more appropriate support.
+In some rare cases we may feel that we are not the most appropriate support for your young person and that we may not be able to meet their needs successfully.
+This is a rare situation, however, if it happens we will make sure to support and signpost you to more appropriate support.